Likely, British Columbia: History

 Likely is one of the few remaining Cariboo Gold Rush settlements.
 Likely was originally called Quesnel Dam.
 The name was changed to honour prospector John A. Likely (1842-1929) of the Bullion Pit Mine, who was affectionately called "Plato" for his tendency to philosophize.
 He lies in an unmarked grave in Kamloops Cemetery.

-The Quesnel River was dammed to near Likely in 1898 to enable downriver areas to be explored for gold.
+The Quesnel River was dammed near Likely in 1898 to enable downriver areas to be explored for gold.
 One such site became the Bullion Pit mine, which operated from 1892 to 1942.
 In 1935, this mine became the site of the largest hydraulic monitors ever installed in North America.
 (Hydraulic monitors are high-pressure and high-volume water nozzles used to wash down large volumes of gold bearing gravel in placer mining.

 Over 64 kilometres of canals drew water from nearby creeks and lakes to feed the hydraulic nozzles, which used more water each day than the entire city of Vancouver did at the time.
 Today, the Bullion Pit stands as an astonishing man-made canyon measuring 3 kilometres long by 400 ft deep.
 It displaced 12000000 cuyd of gravel.

 Bactrian camels were used as pack animals during the Cariboo Gold Rush.
-One was shot at Beaver Valley, near Likely, by a prospector named Morris, when he mistook it for a giant grizzly bear.
+One was shot at Beaver Valley, near Likely, by a prospector named Morris when he mistook it for a giant grizzly bear.